ries-lab/LaserEngine/Laser_Engine/Diodes_Mount/README.md

   All non-machined part references can be found in [the parts folder](Parts). **Note that the BA1S/M and the lenses are present in the [Thorlabs part list](github link).**

   > **Note**: The heat sinks were produced from a longer [heat sink (SK 75 75, fisher elektronik)](https://www.fischerelektronik.de/web_fischer/en_GB/heatsinks/A04/Extruded heatsinks for PCB mounting/$catalogue/fischerData/PR/SK75_75_/index.xhtml).
 Each heat sink was cut to be 24 mm long in order to fit more easily side by side.
-25 mm long heat sinks (SK 75 25, fisher elektronik) should also work (albeit with the holes shown in the blueprints).
+25 mm long heat sinks (SK 75 25, fisher elektronik) should also work.